Imposter/otool/README.md

 There are a few commands available by the application:
 - `games` provides you with a list of the base games (and their IDs) entitled to your Origin account.
   - `python3 otool.py -E <email> -P <password> games`
+- `entitlements` provides you with a list of games and DLCs (with their IDs) that you are entitled to on your Origin account.
+  - `python3 otool.py -E <email> -P <password> entitlements -w <wildcard>`
+  - An example command to find DLC entitlements looks like this:
+    - `python3 otool.py -E <email> -P <password> entitlements -w BF3:PC:XPACK*`
 - `allgames` provides you with a list of all games (and their IDs) available on the Origin platform.
 This can be used to obtain a list of DLCs for a certain game.
   - `python3 otool.py -E <email> -P <password> allgames`
 - `install` allows you to install a game and its DLCs provided you have the respective IDs.